Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/docs/bayesian/lec4_priors_types.md

 ---

 ## **Summary**
 > *A prior’s “uninformativeness” depends on the parameter scale.
-Jeffreys’ rule and weakly informative priors balance mathematical invariance and practical stability—ensuring the data, not arbitrary parameterization, drives inference.*
+Jeffreys’ rule and weakly informative priors balance mathematical invariance and practical stability which ensures the data, not arbitrary parameterization, drives inference.*

 ---
 <sub>© Jeongsoo Pang — All rights reserved